DanteAgarwal/how-uber-work/README.md

 # how-uber-car-work

- try to work on given public data-set from uber to work and understand the working and thinking behind the working of uber cars
+ try to work on given public data-set from uber to work and understand the technecal aspect and thinking behind the working of uber taxi
  uses:
- 1. k-means machine leaning algorithm
+ 1. k-means machine learning algorithm
  2. uses the seaborn for visualization of data
  3. project in python